Want to connect your modular system to USB MIDI equipment or computer-based DAWs? Simultaneously? We did too.

 Pitch and Gate are self-explanatory, taking MIDI note information (pitch and note-on/off) from your DAW / keyboard / keytar / USB-whatever, and turning it into something your modular oscillators understand.

-CC receives note velocity, aftertouch, or continuous controller information from USB and spits it out as modular-friendly CV, ready to command anything from filter cut-off to LFO delay rate.
+CC receives note velocity, aftertouch, or continuous controller information from USB and spits out modular-friendly CV, ready to command anything from filter cut-off to LFO rate.

 The CC value to be converted is set using rear panel DIP switches, allowing multiple Mini MIDIs to respond to different CC values from the same DAW / instrument source.
 You can select from 13 different CC values (if you′re superstitious then Mini MIDI is not for you).